LisaSkalon/LSkalon_Open_Lab_Notebook_Mass_Lab/_posts/2025-03-05-3-prime-end-sequencing-test.md

 ![General stats]({{site.baseurl}}/images/general.stat.after.png)

 ### Taxonomic classification and contamination check
 I run kraken2 to check the overall taxonomic classification of reads.
 In each sample, 90-95% of reads were classified into some group, and there were no contaminations.
-The result is very similar between samples.
+The results are very similar between samples.
 ![krona plot]({{site.baseurl}}/images/krona.png)

 ### STAR mapping to S. pistillata genome

-Reads were mapped to S. pistillata reference genome with standard STAR parameters.
+Reads were mapped to S. pistillata reference [genome](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_002571385.2/) with standard STAR parameters.

 Overall alignment rate is high for each sample.
 The lowest percentage of aligned reads is observed in TM1.